steven-tk/Asteroids/README.md

 ### Install

-Install mise if you don't have it.
+[Install](https://mise.jdx.dev) mise if you don't have it and optionally [activate](https://mise.jdx.dev/getting-started.html#activate-mise) it.

 Use `mise run` & confirm with enter to start.

-Should to download the correct pygame, python & uv version on first start.
+Should now automatically download the correct pygame, python & uv version on your first start.

 ### Controls